fesegui/marvin-bot/README.md

 # Marvin Bot

-This is an example to build a chatbot on Facebook Messenger using Flask and RiveScript.
+This is an example to build a chatbot on Facebook Messenger using Flask, RiveScript and Redis as a session storage.

 ## Deploying to Heroku